nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Edits the task at the specified index
 * The index must be a positive integer 1,2,3,...
-* The index must be on the list else an error will be thrown
+* The index must be on the all tasks list else an error will be thrown
 * At least one of the optional fields must be provided
 * Existing values will be updated to the input values
 * Weightage value provided must be a positive integer percentage between `0%` to `100%`, e.g. `w/10%`